 HDL code generation accelerates the development of application-specific integrated circuit (ASIC) and field programmable gate array (FPGA) designs by bridging the gap between system-level design and hardware development.

-a VHDL or Verilog implementation of the design.
-Designers can easily modify these
+Verilog implementation of the design.
+Designers can easily modify these designs and

 The generated HDL code adheres to a clean, readable coding style.
 The optional generated HDL test bench confirms that the generated code behaves as expected, and can accelerate system-level test bench implementation.
 Designers can also use Filter Design HDL Coder software to generate test signals automatically and validate models against standard reference designs.

 This workflow enables designers to fine-tune algorithms and models through rapid prototyping and experimentation, while spending less time on HDL implementation.